VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `-A`, `--amm`

-[restricted] Use Ammonite (instead of the default Scala REPL)
+Use Ammonite (instead of the default Scala REPL)

 ### `--ammonite-version`

 Aliases: `--ammonite-ver`

-[restricted] Set the Ammonite version (2.5.5-17-df243e14 by default)
+Set the Ammonite version (2.5.5-17-df243e14 by default)

 ### `--ammonite-arg`

 Aliases: `-a`

 [Internal]
-[restricted] Provide arguments for ammonite repl
+Provide arguments for ammonite repl

 ### `--repl-dry-run`